jpatrickdill/roblox.py/docs/source/api.rst

 API Reference
 =============

-This section provides references for the API of roblox.py.
+This section details the roblox.py API.

 Client
 ------